-If you simply want to make run a quick test or do a demo, you can use the H2 (Apache Derby prior to Sonar 3.2) as a database. database that's shipped with Sonar and doesn't require any installation on your part.
-However, H2 (Derby prior to Sonar 3.2) is shipped with Sonar and does not need any installation.
+If you simply want to make a test or a demo, you can use H2 (Apache Derby prior to Sonar 3.2) as a database.
+H2 (Derby prior to Sonar 3.2) is shipped with Sonar and does not need any installation.
 This database must not be used for production.

-To use one of the other databases, you simply need to create a schema and provide a sonar user and give the user permissions to create, update and delete objects in the schema.
-Tables and indexes will then be created automatically created when launching you launch Sonar for the first time.
-A sample scripts script to create the schema and the user and to grant the necessary permissions in MySQL can be found in found here.
+Create an empty schema and a sonarqube user.
+Grant this sonarqube user permissions to create, update and delete objects .
+Tables and indexes will then be automatically created when launching Sonar for the first time.
+A sample scripts to create the schema in MySQL can be found in here.

 When creating a database, the recommended character set is UTF-8.

-If you do 're not use using the default embedded database, you need to edit conf/sonar.properties to configure the database accessproperties.
+Edit <install_directory>/conf/sonar.properties to configure the database accesssettings.
 Templates are available for every supported database.
-Just uncomment them and configure the template you need and comment out the lines dedicated to H2 (Derby prior to version 3.2):
+Just uncomment them and configure the template you need and comment out the lines dedicated to H2 (Derby prior to version 3.2)::

 For Oracle, copy the JDBC driver to /extensions/jdbc-driver/[YOUR DATABASE]/.

-Other drivers Drivers for the other supported database databases are already provided. (do Do not replace the provided drivers as ; they are the only ones supported).
+Drivers for the supported databases (except Oracle) are already provided.
+Do not replace the provided drivers; they are the only ones supported).

-The default listen port is 9000, the default context path is / and Sonar listens by default to all network interfaces: '0.0.0.0'.
-Once launched, the Sonar web server is available on http://localhost:9000.
-Parameters can be changed into in the file conf/sonar.properties:
+The default listen port is "9000, " and the default context path is / and Sonar listens by default to all network interfaces: '0.0.0.0'.
+Once launched, the Sonar web server is available on http://localhost:9000. "/".
+Parameters can be changed into the file in <install_directory>/conf/sonar.properties:

 Advanced Installation Features

-There are different kinds of client to launch analysisclients available for launching analyses:
+There are different kinds of client to launch analysis:

-- Maven: recommended for projects built with Maven, see installation and configuration guide.
+- Maven: recommended for all projects built with Maven, see installation and configuration guide.

-- Ant Task: recommended for projects built with Ant, see installation and configuration guide.
+- SonarQube Ant Task: recommended for to integrate with projects built with Ant, see installation and configuration guide.